 My research focuses on the social and cultural history of home in post-war suburban Scotland.
 My work examines the impact of gender, consumerism and class on social relations and wellbeing.
+I am currently working on a monograph of my thesis research.
 I am experienced in oral history, material cultures, visual sources and heritage sector.
 Since finishing my PhD thesis at the University of Glasgow in 2016, I have worked on heritage projects with Scottish Women’s Aid, National Autistic Society and Glasgow Women’s Library.
 In 2017, I published a short story as part of collection, Voices from the Belvidere, based on my research into a female surgeon at the Belvidere Fever Hospital, Glasgow in 1918.
 I have also taught at University of Glasgow and Glasgow Caledonian University on Scottish History and Health History.

 I am currently working as a Reserach Associate with Prof Arthur McIvor on a oral history project collecting stories from the Lost Villages of East Ayrshire.